CodiNaruto/Hangman/README.md

 # Hangman
-It's the first game I made ALONE.
+It's the first game I made all alone without the help of any book.